ErikPohl-Lot49-Projects/Erik-Pohl-Repo/README.md

 ## Here is me doing the work for them, manually, before the AI takes over

-Let me get started here with my [LinkedIn link](https://www.linkedin.com/in/erik-pohl-0792159/ "My LinkedIn link")
+Let me get started here with my [LinkedIn link](https://www.linkedin.com/in/erik-pohl-0792159/ "My LinkedIn link").

 ## Also, in case you want to read some of my musings

-You can read some of my stories or series on [Medium](https://medium.com/@erikpohl.444 "My blog on Medium")
+You can read some of my stories or series on [Medium](https://medium.com/@erikpohl.444 "My blog on Medium").

 Here's a more recent photo of me:
 ![I'm the taller one](https://github.com/ErikPohl-Lot49-Projects/Erik-Pohl-Repo/blob/master/media/more_recent.jpg "I'm the taller one")
  (I'm the taller one)

-I'm including Java, Go, and Kotlin work here, but my Python work is the most representative of what I'm actively working on.
+I'm including Java, Go, and Kotlin work here, but my [Python](https://github.com/ErikPohl-Lot49-Projects/Erik-Pohl-Repo/tree/master/python "<3") work is the most representative of what I'm actively working on.

 # To do